leimurillo/Mol_Phyl_2021/Tutorials/3.ModelSelection/Readme.md

 end;
 ```

-However, for this tutorial we will use a partitions file saved in **Data**.
+For simplicity and to save time in this tutorial we will use a partitions file saved in **Data** .
 So, go to the folder [Data](https://github.com/leimurillo/Mol_Phyl_2021/blob/main/Data/) and download `3.Partitions15genes.txt`

 **Determine the best-fit model**